 Note that the limitation period for ground rent arrears always remains at six years, which means you will not be able to recover unpaid ground rent dating back any further than this.

-For help or advice with tackling service charge arrears – old or new – please do get in touch.
+For help or advice with your service charge arrears – old or new – please complete the form below to get in touch.